Camille Sébastian Nachet apprenticed in the shop of Vincent Chevalier 1833-1839.

 Paris.

-In 1847 Camille’s son, Jean Alfred joined the firm and continued to make microscopes.
+In 1847 Camille’s son, Jean Alfred joined the firm.

 By 1862 the Nachet firm was run entirely by Jean Alfred.
 They continued to make high-quality microscopes including specialized instruments for chemical analysis and for polarized light microscopy.
 During this era instruments were first engraved Nachet et Fils.